lvhoaa/Flask_RateMyCourses/README.md

 # RATE MY COURSES -- See reviews, get advice, and rate your college courses

 RateMyCourses is a web application built with Flask to serve as a platform for students to see and create reviews about university courses.
-I built this project originally in Django, and this is its Flask version.

 [Django version] (https://github.com/lvhoaa/RateMyCourses)

 ## Table of Contents